 - 1 cup sugar

-- 1 tsp finishing salt such as Maldon
+- 1 tsp coarse sea salt or finishing salt, such as Maldon

 - 1 cup whole milk